IP-CAM/OcMod-Clink-Opencart-Extension/README.md

 # Clink

-The **Clink** OpenCart module enables sending notifications about new orders, return requests, and customer enquiries to a Telegram bot.
+**Clink** OpenCart module enables sending notifications about new orders, return requests, and customer enquiries to a Telegram bot.

-Compatible with OpenCart 2.3.x (PHP 5.x) and 3.x/4.x (PHP ≥ 7.x).
+Compatible with OpenCart 2.3.x (PHP 5.6), 3.x, and 4.x (PHP 7.x and above).

 [Read more...](./module)